KingSila/kingsila-cloud-portfolio/TRACKER.md

 - Azure identity + Key Vault patterns
 - Policy-as-Code and security scanning
 - Governance guardrails
-- **AKS platform fully validated (private cluster, ingress, networking)**
+- **Private AKS platform fully validated**
 - **Ingress + NetworkPolicy solved under real constraints**
+- **Helm golden chart and standardised app delivery**
+- **Runtime standards documented and enforced**

 ### 🚀 In Progress
-- Helm standardisation
-- Runtime documentation
-- Observability planning
+- Observability design
+- SRE patterns

 ### 🔜 Coming Next
-- Helm golden chart
 - TLS + cert-manager
-- Observability and SRE patterns
+- Observability and alerting
+- SRE documentation
-- Production-ready AKS rollout narrative
+- Production-readiness narrative

 ---

-**You are now well past the most technically risky phase of the 12-week platform engineering journey.
-The remaining work is refinement, visibility, and storytelling — not core engineering risk.**
-- AKS cluster foundation + dev workloads

-### 🚀 In Progress
-- AKS workload identity validation
-- Ingress hardening for private AKS
-- Dev/test AKS deployment pipelines
-- Runtime standardisation

-### 🔜 Coming Next
-- Helm golden chart
-- Production-grade ingress
-- AKS app delivery pipeline
-- Observability and SRE patterns
+**At this point, the platform is no longer a “learning exercise.”
+It is a coherent, repeatable, defensible engineering system.
+The remaining work is about signal, not survival.**